Fortnite Apple Battle: Fighting For All Developers and Admits it Wanted a Special Deal

 Sweeney appeared to be seeking a separate and special deal with Apple that did not fit with the company’s blustery lawsuit.
 Epic is suing for change not for itself but for developers.

-she added the market would not be self-correct.
 It demands the intervention of force, even the largest company in the world.
 She asked Sweeney whether he had accepted a side deal with apple and get special treatment while other app developers continue losing out.
 In response, he said Yes, I would have.

 Well, that‘s a tough race when Epic has to push the battle against one of the tech’s biggest giants.
 Its hit Fortnite game was kicked from apple store last year; it happened because they broke Apple’s rules against using alternative payment processing.